 - Shareholders of Record.
-Shareholders of record may vote electronically by telephone or over the Internet by following the instructions included with their proxy card.
-Proxies submitted through the Internet or by telephone through EquiServe as described above must be received by 11:59 pm (EDT), on May 31, 2005. - Beneficial Owners.
-Shareholders whose shares are registered in the name of a bank or brokerage firm may be eligible to vote electronically over the Internet or by telephone if your bank or brokerage firm participates in the ADP Investor Communication Services online program.
-This program provides eligible shareholders the opportunity to vote over the Internet or by telephone.
-Voting forms will provide instructions for shareholders whose bank or brokerage firm is participating in ADP's program.
-Proxies submitted through the Internet or by telephone through ADP Investor Communication Services as described above must be received by 11:59 pm (EDT), on May 31, 2005.
+Shareholders of record may vote electronically by telephone by calling 1-800-652-VOTE (8683) or over the Internet by accessing www.computershare.com/expressvote.
+Proxies submitted through the Internet or by telephone through Computershare as described above must be received by 11:59 p.m.
+(EDT), on May 1, 2006. - Beneficial Owners.
+Beneficial owners may be eligible to vote electronically over the Internet or by telephone if your Record Holder participates in the ADP Investor Communication Services online program.
+Voter instruction cards will include information for shareholders whose Record Holder is participating in ADP's program.
+Proxies submitted through the Internet or by telephone through ADP Investor Communication Services as described above must be received by 11:59 p.m.
+(EDT), on May 1, 2006.